kyleskrinak/jekyll-blog/_posts/2019-07-20-tts-profile-mgmt.md

 ----

-* The _content editors_ are responsible for the content of their department or group’s website.
+* _Content editors_ are responsible for the content of their website.
 * Your _power users_ are responsible for updating profile information
   * Any department member may update his or her profile as well
   * The Scholars list of power users is here: https://about.scholars.duke.edu/locate-power-user
-* _Trinity Technology Services_ is responsible for the reliable operation of our directory system
+* The _TCA&S team_ is responsible for the reliable operation of our directory
-* The _Scholars team_ manages the Scholars.duke.edu web site and data interaction
+* The _Scholars team_ manages the Scholars web site and data interaction